-Joseph Fuller is a Senior Lecturer in General Management and co-leads The Entrepreneurial Manager course in the MBA program.
-He is also a member of the faculty group overseeing the school’s ongoing project on U.S. competitiveness.
+Joseph Fuller is a Professor of Management Practice in General Management.
+He currently teaches the General Management Processes and Action course in the second year of the MBA program and formerly headed The Entrepreneurial Manager course in the program’s first year.
 A 1981 graduate of the school, Joe was a founder and first employee of the global consulting firm, Monitor Group, now Monitor-Deloitte.
 He served as the Chief Executive Officer of its commercial consulting operations from 1994 to 2006 and remained a Senior Advisor to firm until its acquisition by Deloitte in 2012.
-During his three decades in consulting, Fuller served clients in a wide variety of industries, especially those with a heavy reliance on technology.
-He has particularly deep experience in life sciences, ICT and the defense and aerospace industries.
-He has also served a number of national and regional governments in developing policies for enhancing competitiveness.
-He has particularly rich experience in two of the world’s most dynamic regions, greater China and the Middle East.
+During his three decades in consulting, Fuller worked with senior executives and policymakers on a wide variety of issues related to corporate strategy and national competitiveness.
+He has particularly deep experience in industries with a heavy reliance on technology, such as life sciences, ICT and the defense and aerospace industries.
+He is currently researching the evolution of the role of the CEOs and the C-suite in public companies.

 Joe has spoken before numerous management conferences and has written extensively.
-His work has appeared in Harvard Business Review, Sloan Management Review, CEO, and The Journal of Applied Corporate Finance magazines, as well as The Wall Street Journal, The Financial Times, The Washington Post, The International Herald Tribune, China Daily, India’s Business Standard, and Brazil’s EXAME.
+His work has appeared in Harvard Business Review, Sloan Management Review, CEO, and The Journal of Applied Corporate Finance magazines, as well as The Wall Street Journal, The Financial Times, The Washington Post, Politico, The Atlantic, The Hill, The International Herald Tribune, China Daily, India’s Business Standard, and Brazil’s EXAME.
 His white papers, Just Say No To Wall Street and What’s a Director to Do?, written in collaboration with Professor Michael Jensen are used in the curriculums of dozens of MBA programs worldwide.

 Mr. Fuller is a magna cum laude graduate of Harvard College and a member of the Executive Committee of the Harvard College Fund.
 He is a director of PVH Corporation and a former member of HBS’s Board of Dean’s Advisors and of the boards of Merrimac Industries and SM&A.